maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ### JS Runtime

 ![[Pasted image 20240213155547.png]]

+>Promises task are moved into a special queue called microtasks queue which has priority over the callback queue
 ### Implementation

 There are mainly three ways in which we can code asynchronism in JavaScript: **callback functions, promises, and async-await**.